MAGDA-Project/magda_rd2wrf/readme.md

-# MAGDA Weather stations to WRF
+# MAGDA radars to WRF

 This module can be used to convert radar data in netcdf MAGDA format into WRF ascii format.